ryanczm/Analytic-Musings/notes/fa/fa.md

 In terms of features:

+* **Cold Start Problem**
+    * Any points/league weighted feature suffers from the lack of data at the start of a season.
+Use a weighting scheme from past season.
 * **Points/League Difference**
     * The fundamental feature that a higher placed team should beat a lower placed team.
 An expanding sum window over a discretized score outcome.
     * As the league starts, the expanding window is useless, so we should use the past season + a transfer/wage budget adjustment in offseason to weigh.